-OverviewChief Joseph Mountain is part of a large massif south of the town of Joseph.
-It makes up the northern extent of a ridge which includes Hurwal Divide to the south; the ridge then continues to Sacajawea Peak to the southeast and the Matterhorn further southeast.
+OverviewChief Joseph Mountain is the large massif south of the town of Joseph.
+This mountain is the northern extent of a ridge which includes Hurwal Divide, and continues southernly towards Sacajawea Peak and the Matterhorn further southeast.
 This is the high ridge of the Wallowa Mountains, with Sacajawea, Matterhorn, and Hurwal all topping 9700 feet.

-The mountain is named after Chief Joseph, obviously.
+This mountain is named after Chief Joseph.
 The summit is called Point Joseph and consists of a unique natural formation of columbia basalt which sits on pink limestone of the Martin Bridge formation.

 The summit log indicates that three or four parties make the ascent each week during the summer.